jawah/niquests/docs/dev/contributing.rst

 ------------------------

-Our project maintainers have the last word on whether or not a contribution is suitable for Requests.
+Our project maintainers have the last word on whether or not a contribution is suitable for Niquests.
 All contributions will be considered carefully, but from time to time, contributions will be rejected because they do not suit the current goals or needs of the project.